Lilllllllian/Computer-Vision/README.md

 print(f"\nFinal Test Accuracy: {test_acc:.4f} | Loss: {test_loss:.4f}")
 ```

-To save the model, you can uncomment the last few lines of the `main.py` file:
+To save the model and its best parameters, you can uncomment the last few lines of the `main.py` file:

 ```python
 save_model(best_model, "best_model.pkl")